Latest Developments

 Latest situation

-Looking ahead, as the economy continues to grow, the labour market will likely remain tight in the near term.
+Looking ahead, the labour market should stay tight in the near term alongside the continued economic growth.

 Retail and other economic indicators (PDF) (Excel)